-In its Answer, Agency contends that Employee was not a permanent employee at the time of his separation and requests that this matter be dismissed for lack of jurisdiction.
+In its Answer, Agency contends that Employee filed a grievance of his removal through his collective bargaining unit and requests that this matter be dismissed for lack of jurisdiction.
 This contention raised a jurisdictional issue in this matter.

 This Office's jurisdiction is conferred upon it by law, and was initially established by the District of Columbia Comprehensive Merit Personnel Act of 1978 ("CMPA"), D.C.
 Official Code §1-601-01, et seq.
 (2001).
 It was amended by the Omnibus Personnel Reform Amendment Act of 1998 ("OPRAA"), D.C.
 Law 12-124, which took effect on October 21, 1998.
 Both the CMPA and OPRAA confer jurisdiction on this Office to hear appeals, with some exceptions.